Reverse DNS Lookup

 Security identification: This is another way reverse DNS search can be used.
 Suppose there is an attempt to hack or harm a particular website—an attempt during which the IP address of the attacking domain is stored.
 You can do an IP reverse lookup to identify the domain and take the required action to safeguard your website.

-If the reverse DNS check does not provide any domain name, it could be because the PTR records are not configured.
+If the reverse DNS checker does not provide any domain name, it could be because the PTR records are not configured.
 The error could also indicate that the IP address is not correctly entered.